 Not all whole life policies pay dividends, but certain types, called participating policies, pay annual dividends to policyholders.
 Dividends can be paid out directly to the insured person or they can be added into the cash value to make it grow faster.
 Dividends that are paid out must be reported as income and are taxable, but if the dividends are invested in the cash value, they are tax-deferred and no taxes are due until they are withdrawn.

 While whole life insurance offers cash value and the security of permanent coverage, term life offers flexibility.
 An individual’s financial needs and circumstances change over time, but the fixed death benefit of whole life policies cannot be altered.
 One solution is to purchase a whole policy and supplement the death benefit with term life insurance as needed.
 By combining the two, an individual can get the advantages of both and always has the right amount of protection.

-Furthermore, consumers should also research short term disability insurance and long-term care insurance.
+Furthermore, consumers should also and long-term care insurance.